-And at its centre, mired in both history and cultural significance, is Prince Michael Street (aka Knez Mihailova Street) -- a favourite pedestrian promenade with lively outdoor cafés, street performers, souvenir stands and a few shopping boutiques.
+And at its center, mired in both history and cultural significance, is Prince Michael Street (aka Knez Mihailova Street) -- a favorite pedestrian promenade with lively outdoor cafés, street performers, souvenir stands and a few shopping boutiques.

 One of the most delightful and authentic ways to explore new places is to immerse yourself in local culture, customs and activities.
 While Prince Michael Street is dotted with such upscale stores as Cesare Paciotti, Swarovski and Diesel – people-watching is an absolute must.
 Sidewalk cafés are a perfect spot to enjoy Belgrade – as well as enjoy Serbian cuisine and wines and the stunning examples of surrounding architecture.